EmilyDSteakley/CSharpPracticeExercises/README.md

 - [ ] Two Sum II
 - [X] How Many Numbers Are Smaller Than the Current Number - February 29, 2020
 - [X] Lucky Numbers in a Matrix - March 14, 2020
+- [X] Find Lucky Integer in an Array - March 28, 2020
+- [X] Count Number of Teams - March 28, 2020

 ###### Strings (S):